umd-mith/sg-data/data/intro/clean/introduction.md

         stations and of kettle stitches suggests that this notebook may have been a thicker volume with multiple quires.

-        This insert leaf with PBS text (but paginated "187" by MWS—apparently after PBS had transcribed the text) was made necessary because PBS had run out of room in the 48-page Fair-Copy Notebook C2 and needed one more page to conclude the transcription of the novel.
+        This insert leaf with PBS text (but paginated "187" by MWS---apparently after PBS had transcribed the text) was made necessary because PBS had run out of room in the 48-page Fair-Copy Notebook C2 and needed one more page to conclude the transcription of the novel.
 After PBS transcribed